Disability Insurance Eligibility Requirements

 - Be employed or actively looking for work at the time your disability begins.

 - Have earned at least $300 from which State Disability Insurance (SDI) deductions were withheld during your base period.
-For additional information visit, Calculating Benefit Payment Amounts.
+Learn more with Calculating Benefit Payment Amounts.

 - Be under the care and treatment of a licensed physician/practitioner or accredited religious practitioner within the first eight days of your disability.
 The date your claim begins can be adjusted if it does not meet this requirement.
 You must remain under care and treatment to continue receiving benefits.

-- Complete and submit your claim form (DE 2501) no earlier than nine days after your first day of disability begins but no later than 49 days after your disability begins or you may lose benefits.
+- Complete and submit your Claim for Disability Insurance (DI) Benefits (DE 2501) no earlier than nine days after your first day of disability begins but no later than 49 days, or you may lose benefits.

 - Have your physician/practitioner complete the medical certification portion of your disability claim.

-- A nurse practitioner may certify to a disability within his/her scope of practice; however, he/she must perform a physical examination and collaborate with a physician or surgeon.
+- A nurse practitioner may certify to a disability within their scope of practice.

 - A licensed midwife, nurse-midwife, or nurse practitioner may complete the medical certification for disabilities related to normal pregnancy or childbirth.